 Baseball Birthday Party Decorations

 For starters, in the photo above you can see the red honeycomb decorations.
-I purchased this Red Paper Decorating Kit from Zurchers for $9.97 and it came with the 12′ garland, 2 round honeycombs, 2 dot hanging garlands, and 2 each of large and small tissue fans (that I hung over the eating table).
-I added cardstock baseballs I cut out using my Silhouette machine to the dot garlands and the tissue fans.
+I purchased a Red Paper Decorating Kit from Zurchers for $9.97 and it came with the 12′ garland, 2 round honeycombs, 2 dot hanging garlands, and 2 each of large and small tissue fans (that I hung over the eating table). (here’s a similar one) I added cardstock baseballs I cut out using my Silhouette machine to the dot garlands and the tissue fans.

 You know I love FREE PRINTABLES!
 This free printable baseball banner from HaleGrafx was so perfect!
 And, did I mention it was free?!
 It gives you the entire alphabet and you just print the letters you need.
 I only wish it also came in a mini version with 4 to a page for a cute tiny banner too.

 Since my husband grew up playing baseball, and his mother saved EVERYTHING from his childhood (including a HeMan castle, Star Wars spaceship and every baseball he ever played with), I was able to dig out the giant duffle bag full of old leather baseballs and the entire plastic storage bin of trophies and use them in the decorating.
 I LOVED that the baseballs were weathered and worn.
 It gave the crisp colors of the party a more vintage feel.
 I filled a large cylinder vase with baseballs and topped it with a baseball mitt.
 His old trophies added the perfect touch, don’t you think?

 On a corner wall I hung my husbands old baseball pennant flags on the wall.
 His dad traveled a lot for work when he was young and would buy his boys one whenever he went somewhere.
 Resting beneath them I added a few of my husbands Louisville Slugger bats.